 Apple's iOS is beautiful, simple, and easy to use, and the App Store offers the best app selection imaginable.
 Every aspect of iOS is curated by Apple, and it shows.
 Android is more open and it has fewer rules, which means more customization options, but it also means that manufacturers and app makers can willfully ignore Google's Material design language and do whatever they want, sometimes rendering Android unrecognizable and cluttered.
-Android is gorgeous, as seen on Google's Pixel 4 and 4 XL, but you don't always see it like that.
+Android is gorgeous, as seen on Google's Pixel 6 and Pixel 6 Pro, but you don't always see it like that.

 In contrast, Apple can patch security flaws and send the updated software to all iPhone users immediately.
 Since most users update their software when prompted, most iOS users are protected from these very real threats.
 Apple's iOS also offers full encryption with no compromises.

 A phone is so much more than its spec sheet.
 Your entire life is stored on it, from your photos and contacts to your music and your favorite apps.
 For that reason, we take great care when we review phones to recommend only the absolute best out there.

 We use each phone we review as our daily driver for an extended period to test out all the features.
 We do benchmarks, play games, take photos, plunge them in water, and use them until their batteries expire.
 Then we charge 'em up and do it all over again.
 We test devices like real people use devices.
 We're not in some stuffy lab performing obscure tests.
 We're running around the cities we live in using these phones just like you use your phones.
 Then we think about each phone in comparison with its competitors to come to a decision: Should you buy this phone or something else?
 If the answer is "something else," we tell you what to buy instead.